PhD, Cornell University

 Postgraduate Diploma of Teaching, Auckland College of Education

 BA, Victoria University of Wellington

 "Watermarks on The Coral Island: The Pacific Island Missionary as Children's Hero."
-Oceania and the Victorian Imagination: Where All Things are Possible.
-Eds.
-Richard Fulton and Peter H. Hoffenberg.
-Farnham, Surrey: Ashgate, 2013.
-167-80.
+Oceania and the Victorian Imagination: Where All Things are Possible, edited by Richard Fulton and Peter H. Hoffenberg, Ashgate, 2013, pp. 167-80.

 "Sad Remains: Foreclosing Settlement in The Coral Island."
-Relocating Victorian Settler Narratives: Emigrants, Exiles, Returnees in Nineteenth-Century Fiction.
-Ed.
-Wagner, Tamara S. London: Pickering and Chatto, 2011.
-153-64.
+Relocating Victorian Settler Narratives: Emigrants, Exiles, Returnees in Nineteenth-Century Fiction, edited by Tamara Wagner, Pickering and Chatto, 2011, pp. 153-64.

 "Turning the Tables: Domesticity and Nationalism in Wednesday's Children."
-Lighted Windows: Critical Essays on Robin Hyde.
-Ed.
-Edmond-Paul, Mary.
-Dunedin, NZ: Otago University Press, 2008.
+Lighted Windows: Critical Essays on Robin Hyde, edited by Mary Edmond-Paul, Otago University Press, 2008.

 "Crossing the Beach: A Victorian Tale Adrift in the Pacific."
 Victorian Studies, pp. 47, no. 2, 2005, pp. 164-73.

 "When Girls Go Bush: Katherine Mansfield Ventures Out."
 New Literatures Review, vol. 38, 2002, pp. 19-27.

 "Heavenly Creatures in Godzone," Out Takes: Essays in Queer Theory and Film, edited by Ellis Hanson, Duke University Press, 1999, pp. 223-40.